Updated on 2024-07-11 GMT+08:00

 Figure 1 Accessing the console

-2. On the management console, hover the mouse pointer over the username in the upper right corner, and choose Identity and Access Management from the drop-down list.
+2. On the management console, hover over the username in the upper right corner, and choose Identity and Access Management from the drop-down list.

 Account

 An account is created after you successfully register with Huawei Cloud.
-Your account has full access permissions for your resources and makes payments for the use of these resources.
+Your account owns resources and pays for the use of these resources.
+It has full access permissions for your resources.
 You cannot modify or delete your account in IAM, but you can do so in My Account.

 After you log in to your account, you will see a user marked Enterprise administrator on the Users page of the IAM console.